-The LMU Campus Police and Security Office are located on the first floor of Tex Turner.
-All students, faculty, staff, and visitors are encouraged to report criminal activity and any other safety concern as soon as safely possible.
-Upon request, reports can be submitted through a "voluntary confidential reporting process."
+The LMU Campus Police and Security Office is located on the lower concourse of Tex Turner (pending move), next door to the University Post Office.
+All students, faculty, staff, and visitors are encouraged to report criminal activity and any other safety concerns.
+There is also an Anonymous Tip Line at (423) 869-7159 or text 50911 then type LMUtip followed by your information (tip line info added).
+Upon request, reports can be submitted through a voluntary confidential reporting process.